Recycling Damaged, Expired and Unwanted Car Seats

 - Approved by the Agrecovery programme and from participating brand owners.
 Visit www.agrecovery.co.nz for further information.

-Culverden transfer station is not a drop off point for silage wrap.
+Culverden and Cheviot transfer stations are not drop off points for silage wrap.
 For further information on recycling silage wrap or to arrange a collection, call Plasback on 0508 338 240 or visit www.plasback.co.nz

 Agricultural Recycling - Plasback